Brightspace/valence-ui-list/README.md

 <ul class="vui-list vui-list-compact"></ul>
 ```

-Item `selected` and `active` states can be applied using the `vui-item-selected`,
+Item `selected` and `active` states can be applied using the
+`vui-list-item-selected`, `vui-list-item-active` and
-`vui-item-active` and `vui-item-selected-active` classes.
+`vui-list-item-selected-active` classes.

 ##Building

-After grabbing the source, [Gulp](http://gulpjs.com/) should be installed globally
+After grabbing the source, [Gulp](http://gulpjs.com/) should be installed
-using the `npm install -g gulp` command.
-Then install package dependencies:
+globally using the `npm install -g gulp` command.
+Then install package
+dependencies:

 ```shell
 npm install